andreireitz/ng-contenteditable/README.md

 ##editabel-component##

 Directive declaration style is by class, by adding the "editable-component" class name to any elements / directives for which you want to __preserve__ scope.
-Note - preservation of scope is not entirely reliable.
-For example, where the user selects and moves a range which encompasses the target element / directive.
+Note - preservation of scope may not be completely reliable.
+For example, where the user selects a range which encompasses any editable-component directives, any subsequent drag event is cancelled for safety.

-* This directive introduces a requirement for jQuery to provide advanced DOM manipulation.

 ##editable-control##